PerttuHamalainen/MediaAI/Lessons/README.md

 * [Prerequisites](Prerequisites.md).
 Make sure you go through these before the course.

 ## Lectures
-The lessons each include an online document with key insights and exercises, augmented with lecture slides and notes with more details.
-The lectures primarily utilize image processing examples (more suitable for lecture slides) and audio applications are covered in the exercises.
+The lessons each include lecture slides and/or a page with key insights and exercises.
+The lectures primarily utilize image processing examples (more suitable for lecture slides) and audio applications are mostly covered in the exercises.

 Day 1:
 * [Introduction and motivation](Intro.md).
 Why one should rather co-create than compete with AI technology.
 * [Neural networks, part 1](NeuralNetworks1.md).
 Basics of neural networks, focusing on discriminative models like image classification.
-* [Tools and frameworks.](GettingStarted.md) Getting started with practical AI coding, understanding the strengths and weaknesses of frameworks like Tensorflow, Pytorch, and ml5js.
+* [Exercises](GettingStarted.md) Getting started with practical AI coding, understanding the strengths and weaknesses of frameworks like Tensorflow, Pytorch, and ml5js.

 Day 2:
 * [Neural networks, part 2](NeuralNetworks2.md).
 From discriminative to generative models like GANs.
 How to imbue computers with audiovisual imagination?